tassiluca/direct-style-experiments/docs/content/docs/02-basics.md

     post = Post(author, content._1, content._2, Date())
     _ <- context.repository.save(post)
   yield post

+/* Pretending to make a call to the Authorship Service that keeps track of authorized authors. */ private def authorBy(id: AuthorId)(using ExecutionContext): Future[Author] = ???

+/* Some local computation that verifies the content of the post is appropriate. */ private def verifyContent(title: Title, body: Body)(using ExecutionContext): Future[PostContent] = ???
 ```

 This implementation shows the limits of the current monadic `Future` mechanism:

 - if we want to achieve the serialization of futures execution we need to compose them using the `flatMap`, like in the `create` function: first, the check on the post existence is performed, and only if it is successful and another post with same title doesn't exist the `save` function is started
-  - as a consequence, if we want two futures to run in parallel we have to spawn them before the `for-yield`, as in the `save` function, or use Future's Applicative, like `mapN` provided by Cats.
+  - as a consequence, if we want two futures to run in parallel we have to spawn them before the `for-yield`, as in the `save` function.
 This is error-prone and could lead to unexpected sequentiality, like this:

     ```scala
-      for
+    // THIS IS WRONG: the two futures are started sequentially! for
       content <- verifyContent(title, body)
       author <- authorBy(authorId)
       post = Post(author, content._1, content._2, Date())
       _ <- context.repository.save(post)
     yield post
     ```

 - since the publication of a post can be performed only if both of these checks succeed, it is desirable that, whenever one of the two fails, the other gets canceled.